Automating-GIS-processes/site/source/lessons/FA/final-assignment.rst

 The grading is based on a typical 0-5 scale.
 See detailed grading criteria :doc:`here <final-assignment-grading>`.
 The final assignment is graded based on:

-- Main analysis steps / functionality
+- Functionality of the main analysis steps (data fetching, data analysis, visualization)
 - Repeatability (it should be possible to repeat the main analysis steps for different input files / input parameters)
 - Quality of visualizations
 - Overall documentation of the work

 **Good documentation of the code and your project is highly appreciated!!!**
 You should add necessary details to the `README.md` file, and use inline comments and Markdown cells to document your work along the way.
-Take a look of these hints for using markdown in a useful way:
+Take a look of these hints for using markdown:

 - `using markdown in Jupyter Notebooks  <http://www.firstpythonnotebook.org/markdown/>`_
 - `General Markdown syntax guide <https://guides.github.com/features/mastering-markdown/>`__.